 Currently on the Planning Horizon

 Circumnavigation of Skye.
 Andy has worked out a plan for this 180 mile trip, taking a couple of weeks (9 or 10 days actual paddling) which needs to be done with spring tides somewhere between the third and fifth day (depending on starting/finishing point).
-The original timings were done for Easter 2017 - April 8th to 17th, but as yet, no-one has expressed interest (obviously it does depend on the weather).
-The idea will still fly this easter if anyone is interested, otherwise, any two weeks with springs in the first week could be made to work.
+The original timings were done for Easter 2017 - April 8th to 17th, but no-one was up for that (obviously it does depend on the weather).
+The idea will still fly at almost any easter if anyone is interested, otherwise, any two weeks with springs in the first week could be made to work.
 Contact Andy for details and finding a suitable schedule...

 Sea Paddling in Shetland 2018.
 Shetland is a fairly serious sea kayaking destination, as we found out in September 2009, when we had mostly force eights and swell up to 4.4m on the west side, but still managed to get out paddling all five days.
-A return in summer is now planned (and fully booked - sorry) for June 2018.
-We are likely to follow a similar format to the 2009 trip - hostel-based near the centre of the islands, with day (or evening) trips out paddling, walking or cycling.
+A return in summer was planned (and fully booked well ahead) for June 2018.
+This was very successful despite a rough crossing and less-than-ideal weather, being hostel-based near the centre of the islands, with day (or evening) trips out paddling, walking or cycling.
 2019 will see another attempt on St. Kilda (also fully booked with a waiting list...)
 A 2020 trip to Orkney following a similar pattern is now in the organisational stages.
 2021 is provisionally set for a trip to Norway (either Helgeland or the far north near Hammerfest) but numbers will be limited as this is not going to work with a big group.
 We're thinking two camper vans with three boats on each as a maximum.

 France/Austria/Norway.
 There's a lot of whitewater in Norway, much of it horrendously hard.
 But Norway produces many excellent paddlers, and they don't start out as beginners on grade 5, so you will find a lot of easier rivers too, even if they don't feature much on youtube and UKRGB (or the coffee table style guidebook).
 There are useful notes on logistics and accommodation from a previous trip, in James Hastings' Splendours of Norway trip report.
 Unfortunately, rumours that the Newcastle-Bergen ferry may be restarted, which would make things a lot easier, seem to be unfounded - they can't compete with Ryanair (which is no use if you have a canoe trailer...).
 So 'Norway 2013' (whitewater) took place very successfully in Austria instead, with a Norway trip still planned for a summer trip in the near future.
-Current vague plans for 2018 focus on a two-week stay in France including a bit of canyonning, via ferrataing and so on.
-Another group may also be going to Slovenia then Austria/Switzerland (Inn Valley) again.
+Current vague plans for 2019 focus on a three-week stay in France including a bit of canyonning, via ferrataing and so on.

 Currently Beyond the Planning Horizon